ml4sts/open-humanities/episodes/18-dynamic-content.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Citing papers in markdown with myst
+- Cite papers in markdown with myst
 - Using relative paths to link figures
 - Applying cross referencing on our webpage to have a nice and dynamic view